kgordu/restaurant_management/README.md

 * **.gitignore**: Specifies files and directories to be ignored by Git (e.g., virtual environments, build artifacts).
 * **.gitattributes**: Ensures consistent line endings across different operating systems in the repository.
+* **main.py**: The entry point of the application.
+It initializes the restaurant system, handles table booking, menu display, order taking, and payment processing.
+It provides a complete flow from starting the application to completing a transaction.

 ## Code Example
 * **Menu Management**: The `print_menu` method in `Restaurant` displays the current menu.